Bazalgette Embankment, London

 Nathan Coley (b.
 1967) is a Glasgow based artist interested in the idea of ‘public’ space.
 His practice explores the ways in which architecture becomes invested, and reinvested, with meaning.
 Across a range of media, Coley investigates what the built environment reveals about the people it surrounds and how the social and individual response to it is in turn culturally conditioned.

 Coley graduated from Glasgow School of Art and was shortlisted for the Turner Prize in 2007.
-His work has been shown extensively across the world, and is represented in countless international public and private collections.
+His work has been shown extensively across the world, and is represented in a number international public and private collections.

 For more information see: Studio Nathan Coley